Sawertynn/czujnik-sprzet/README.md

-2 files are important here:
-1. czujnik-sprzet/sketch_mar03b/sketch_mar03b
-- that's the main part

-2. libraries/DFRobot_SIM700/DFRobot_SIM700.cpp
-- the 'AT+' commands are incompatible, so we had to rewrite them a bit

-TODO list:
+Now we do it the other way:

+we use A7670E

+Serial Communication:
+- init communication in 115200
+- send IPR=9600 to change speed
+- end communication in arduino and start with speed 9600

+Service attach
-- tidy up
+- CREG=1
-    - move code from `attachService` to appropriate functions
-    - modify those functions to fit the new AT commands
-    -
+- CXX
-- SMS stuff
+- CXX

-- LTE stuff
+SSL stuff
+(todo)

-- MQTT stuff
+HTTP stuff

+SMS:
+(classic init)
+- CSCS -> set to IRA
+- CSCA -> set to plus's number
+- CGMF -> set to TEXT
+- CGMS -> send SMS